jrobson1065/restaurant/README.md

 ```

   If you are creating a new feature branch through your bash terminal:
+  ** YOU MAY BE REQUIRED TO MAKE A CHANGE / COMMIT BEFORE YOU DO THE PUSH UPSTREAM (PUSH -U)
 ```
     $ git checkout -b feature/my-new-branch
     $ git push -u origin feature/my-new-branch